Summary

 Have all the other representatives mark this item off their own list if it’s too similar to something they already have.

 Have the next representative read a word from their list.
-Write this word down on the chart paper, and have all other representatives mark this word from their list if they have it as well.
+Write this word down on the chart paper and have all other representatives mark this word from their list if they have it as well.

 Ask representatives to sit down when all of the characteristics they have on their list have been stated.

-Go to slide 4 to highlight the session objectives briefly.
+Go to slide 5 to highlight the session objectives briefly.
 This will provide a roadmap of where they will go together during the session and will let participants know what to expect from the session.

-Move on to slide 5, and play the teacher testimony.
 This brief video will provide an emotional hook into the value of using this framework.
-Move to slide 6, and revisit the Anchor Chart after the video.
+Move to slide 7 and revisit the Anchor Chart after the video.
 Ask participants if they noticed any of the characteristics from our list showing up in this testimonial.
-Ask if there are any characteristics of note in the video that we don’t have on our list yet.
+Ask if there are any characteristics of note in the video that are not on the list yet.

 Explore